-First, determine your goals for refinancing
+Determine your goals for consolidation or refinancing

-Here are some goals you may have when refinancing:
+Here are three goals you may have when refinancing.

-1. Save on interest
+1. Saving on interest

-2. Lower monthly payments
+2. Lowering monthly payments

 Look for a refinancing offer that accomplishes your goals